grace-cc-wu/workshop/1-data/add_thematic_data_counties.md

   }
     ```

-4. In Chrome, navigate to `http://localhost:8000/1-data/src/add_thematic_counties.html`.
+4. In Chrome, navigate to `http://localhost:8000/1-data/src/add_thematic_data_counties.html`.

-5. If you click on a marker it will open a popup with text we specified in the bindPopup function.
+5. If you hover over a county it will add County name and population to the sidebar

 __Step through the code, read the comments to understand what's happening at each step.
 Ask questions!__